glassleo/Breadcrumbs/README.md

 ## Features

-- Show currently available Quests on the World Map with accurate locations
+- Show currently available quests on the World Map with accurate locations
-- Show currently available Treasures and Vignettes on the World Map with helpful tooltips
+- Show currently available treasures and vignettes on the World Map with helpful tooltips

 ![Screenshot](https://i.imgur.com/N43xls7.png)